alisktl/temporal-java-examples/core/parallel-multiple-activities/README.md

 ### 5. Start the Workflow (Starter)

-Finally, run the `Starter` class to start the `GreetingWorkflow` and pass a name to the workflow.
+Finally, run the `Starter` class to start the `MultiGreetingWorkflow` and pass a list of names to the workflow.
 This will trigger the workflow and print the result:

 ```bash
 mvn exec:java \